ChaseNicks/RWP/README.md

  source db/schema.sql

- npm run seeds
+ npm run seed

  npm run start
 ```

 ## Usage :

-User needs to install the app by running the command npm install then user needs to run the command mysql -u root -p with the mysql password entered user needs to run the command source db/schema.sql; to start the database then the quit; command to exit the mysql server after that user needs to create the .env file with the username the database name and the password for the environment variables.
-If user needs to seed the database user can run the command npm run seeds lastly user can run the command npm run start to start the express server.
+User needs to install the app by running the command `npm install` then user needs to run the command `mysql -u root -p` with the mysql password entered user needs to run the command `source db/schema.sql;` to start the database then the `quit;` command to exit the mysql server after that user needs to create the `.env` file with the username the database name and the password for the environment variables.
+If user needs to seed the database user can run the command `npm run seeds` lastly user can run the command `npm run start` to start the express server.

 ## Technologies :